smruthi33/Code-Pattern/README.md

 * Click Insert StreamingBody object from drop down menu.
 * Make sure the credentials are saved as streaming_body_2.

+Run the notebook by clicking on Cell>Run all in the menu bar.

 ![](images/add_file_imageclassification_testing.png)

 # Text Extraction Using Optical Character Recognition